Woman with gum disease

 South Point Family Dentistry

 Drs.
-Gary McCord, Christopher Maino, Ashley Starr, Dr. James Clark, and Dr. Matthew Rodda are highly trained dentists who combine advanced training and compassionate care to help patients of all ages achieve healthy, beautiful smiles.
+Gary McCord, Ashley Starr, Matthew Rodda, and Andrew Price are highly trained dentists who combine advanced training and compassionate care to help patients of all ages achieve healthy, beautiful smiles.
 They are affiliated with prestigious organizations, including:

 • American Dental Association